Malcolm X

-In the 1960s, Malcolm X began to grow disillusioned with the Nation of Islam, as well as with its leader, Elijah Muhammad.
-He subsequently embraced Sunni Islam and the civil rights movement after completing the Hajj to Mecca and became known as "el-Hajj Malik el-Shabazz", which roughly translates to "The Pilgrim Malcolm the Patriarch".
-After a brief period of travel across Africa, he publicly renounced the Nation of Islam and founded the Islamic Muslim Mosque, Inc. (MMI) and the Pan-African Organization of Afro-American Unity (OAAU).
-Throughout 1964, his conflict with the Nation of Islam intensified, and he was repeatedly sent death threats.
+In the 1960s, Malcolm X began to grow disillusioned with the Nation of Islam and its leader Elijah Muhammad.
+He subsequently embraced Sunni Islam and the mainstream civil rights movement after completing the Hajj to Mecca and became known as "el-Hajj Malik el-Shabazz", which roughly translates to "The Pilgrim Malcolm the Patriarch".
+After a brief period of travel across Africa, he publicly renounced the Nation of Islam and founded the Islamic MMI and the Pan-African Organization of Afro-American Unity (OAAU).
+Throughout 1964, his conflict with the Nation of Islam intensified and he was repeatedly sent death threats.
 On February 21, 1965, he was assassinated in New York City.
-Three Nation members were charged with the murder and given indeterminate life sentences.
+Three Nation of Islam members were charged with the murder and given indeterminate life sentences.
 In 2021, two of the convictions were vacated.
 Speculation about the assassination and whether it was conceived or aided by leading or additional members of the Nation, or with law enforcement agencies, has persisted for decades.

-He was posthumously honored with Malcolm X Day, on which he is commemorated in various cities across the United States.
-Hundreds of streets and schools in the US have been renamed in his honor, while the Audubon Ballroom, the site of his assassination, was partly redeveloped in 2005 to accommodate the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center.
-A posthumous autobiography, on which he collaborated with Alex Haley, was published in 1965.
+Malcolm was posthumously honored with Malcolm X Day on which he is commemorated in various cities across the United States, with Berkeley and Oakland city offices and schools closed.
+Hundreds of streets and schools in the United States have been renamed in his honor, while the Audubon Ballroom, the site of his assassination, was partly redeveloped in 2005 to accommodate the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center.
+His thought was greatly influential to the Black power movement.
+His autobiography, on which he collaborated with Alex Haley, was published posthumously in 1965.